infiniflow/ragflow/api/python_api_reference.md

 #### id: `str`

-The id of the dataset to be got.
+The ID of the dataset to retrieve.
 Defaults to `None`.

 #### name: `str`

-The name of the dataset to be got.
+The name of the dataset to retrieve.
 Defaults to `None`.

 ### Returns

-- Success: A list of `DataSet` objects representing the retrieved datasets.
+- Success: A list of `DataSet` objects.
 - Failure: `Exception`.

 ### Examples